Frequently Asked Questions:

 Ian traveled to Guatemala to meet with Mayan Grand Elder Don Alejandro Perez Oxlaj.
 Ian demonstrated his Conversion Codex to Don Alejandro and it was verified as the correct "count of days" as per the

 Quiche' Maya.
-The details of this adventure can be read in a new book by Abby Haydon.
+The details of this adventure can be read in a book by Abby Haydon.

 3) What is the difference between the Tzolkin calendar and the Dream Spell calendar?

 We get this question often.
-The simple answer is that the Mayan Tzolkin calendar is the personal astrological calendar of the Maya and has been in use for approximately 3,000 years.
-The Tzolkin
+The simple answer is that the Mayan Tzolkin calendar is the personal astrological calendar of the Maya and has been in use for approximately 3,000 years, perhaps longer.

 still used by the Maya to this day.